kestra-io/docs/content/blogs/2023-05-25-welcom-kestra-0-9-0.md

 * **Inherited Variables Accessibility**: Users now have access to inherited variables, even if they don't have explicit access to the namespace.
 This improvement simplifies variables and secrets management across teams.
 * **Namespace Dashboard**: Namespaces now have a dedicated dashboard, providing a centralized place to view, configure and modify namespace-level settings.

+Finally, we also move update Java from version 11 to 17.
+If you have custom plugins you will have to update your Java to version 17.

 ## Give it a try